 This course will be taught collectively by a group of economics faculty, as outlined below.
-Each faculty member will take turns presenting a research question related to their specialization.
-While the approach and emphasis of the presentations may vary across instructors, each topic will generally cover the following:
+Each faculty member will take turns presenting on a different self-contained topic.
+The course follows a seminar format, and students are expected to read materials in advance and proactively discuss in class.